mattdavis0351/mongodb-labs/exercises/mongo-shell/advanced-mongo-queries.md

 # Aggregate Functions

 Modeled on the data processing pipeline, aggregation is a powerful feature that allows documents to enter a pipeline, go through multiple stages and compute an aggregated result.

-[Read more](https://docs.mongodb.com/manual/aggregation/#aggregation-framework) :book: about the aggregation pipeline here.
+[Read more](https://docs.mongodb.com/manual/aggregation/#aggregation-framework) :book: about the aggregation pipeline.

-:arrow_right: When writing queries using the aggregate pipeline, we use the `aggregate` function as follows:
+:arrow_right: When writing queries using the aggregate pipeline, we use the `aggregate()` function as follows:
 ```javascript
 db.<collection_name>.aggregate([
     {pipeline_stage_1 in the form of key: value pairs},